Chapter Meal Plans

 Any refund would be issued to the student’s Cashier’s account.

-Any new member who resigns must switch back to a core University Dining plan
+Any new member who resigns must switch back to a core NC State Dining plan.

 The chefs who service our kitchens in Greek Village are trained to handle a variety of special dietary needs.
 Please ask your chapter how best to communicate those needs.

 For members whose dietary needs cannot be accommodated, the chapter will define a process to be exempted from the meal plan.
-Any new member whose dietary needs cannot be met by the chapter meal plan must remain on the full University Dining plan.
+Any new member whose dietary needs cannot be met by the chapter meal plan must remain on the full NC State Dining plan.

 If there are issues or concerns with your meal plan, please bring them to the attention of the chef, house director, or housing corporation.
 Chapter meal plans are administered by the chapter house corporation and issues can be sent to them.
 Contact information for the house corporation can be found here.